srikanthbisai/retainiq/README.md

 ```

 To check for the functionalities of adding a row and column click on the row number and 3 dots or column heading in the column which would render a delete icon dynamically.
+We can upload image in any column of any row.

 First, run the development server: